What is the Windows lsass.exe file and process?

 What is lsass.exe?

-A Microsoft Windows file stored in the c:\windows\system32 or c:\winnt\system32 directory that is short for Local Security Authority Subsystem Service and has the file description: LSA shell.
-This file is responsible for how Microsoft Windows handles security and security related policies, authority domain authentication, and Active Directory management on your computer.
+In Microsoft Windows, the file lsass.exe in the directory c:\windows\system32 or c:\winnt\system32 is the Local Security Authority Subsystem Service.
+It has the file description LSA shell, and is a crucial component of Microsoft Windows security policies, authority domain authentication, and Active Directory management on your computer.

 Is this file a spyware, trojan, or virus?